LaikaStudios/LaSh/doc/README.md

 ### Daisy Chained Materials

-Rather than using the [LashLayer](#lashlayer) or the [LashLayers](#lashlayers) node to define the layering order of Materials, the layering functionality of **Figure 3** in the paper can be incorporated into a Material's definition.
+Rather than using the [LashLayer](#lashlayer) or [LashLayers](#lashlayers) nodes to define the layering order of Materials, the layering functionality of **Figure 3** in the paper can be incorporated into a Material's definition.
-In this way, the Material node has a LaSh Material (LaM) input and output, and the layering order is determined by the order in which the chained Material nodes are connected.
+In this way, the Material node has a LaSh Material (LaM) input and output, and the layering order is determined by the order in which the linked Material nodes are connected.
 This also allows Materials to use [Cascading Displacement](#cascading-displacement).

 ![Cascade](media/Cascade.png)